Reading time 7:30 minutes

 Feeling good is not always being healthy

-The most important thing is to focus on yourself and to be able to shift your comparison point consciously.
+The most important thing is to focus on yourself and to be able to shift your reference frame consciously.
 It is a very easy advice but this goes wrong all the time.
-You can consciously shift your comparison point over and over.
+You can consciously shift your reference frame over and over.
 I know that this might be hard to do, but if you give it consciously attention, it will get easier.
 If your past sucked, focus on the now.
 If now sucks, focus on the future.
 If your future is limited (if death awaits), treasure the past.
 Find a comparison that suits you most.
 But if it comes to feeling better about yourself, focus on yourself and keep the gap of comparison as small as possible.
 Good luck!